seralexger/datacamp-download/README.md

 ### Use of the class

 There is a simple practical example in dataCamp_download.py, for download your course code, you must have completed the course.
+This command will create a directory structure where you will find the chapters of the course and its source code.

 ```
 python dataCamp_download.py -u user_datacamp -p pass_datacamp -q course_url